shironeko1337/auto-img/README.md

 - [ ] Tests for React adapter.
 - [ ] Create a simple React demo page with the same demos as web component.
 - [ ] Publish React npm bundle and setup pipeline.
+- [ ] Promoting the library?
 - [ ] Further optimizations, more friendly API? get faster?
 Different version of images based on container size?
 Using a self hosting website and AI to auto find focus or auto upscaling?...

 # Hot patches
-- [ ] If background is provided as `[data-auto-img-src]` in html element, it should override `background-image` style.
+- [x] If background is provided as `[data-auto-img-src]` in html element, it should override `background-image` style.
+- [x] If background is not provided in html element, read background from backgroundImage property.
 - [ ] Fix visualize animation.
-- [ ] Allow another format of focus to be defined  `focus="200,300"`, it's the coordinates of the focus center, and in that case, the focus area is the largest rectangle with the same w/h ratio of the image.
+- [x] Allow another format of focus to be defined  `focus="200,300"`, it's the coordinates of the focus center, and in that case, the focus area is the largest rectangle with the same w/h ratio of the image.
-- [ ] Adjust the design to have codesandbox demo only for the easiest use case, for all other cases, use a full page, see if there are MDX plugin available to show highlighted code.
+- [x] Adjust the design to have codesandbox demo only for the easiest use case, for all other cases, use a full page
+- [ ] See if there are MDX plugin available to show highlighted code.
 - [ ] Not sure what's the best practice for wrapping a library, now both API singleton and Element type are wrapped in a namespace, how do we want to wrap the react and vue libraries?
+- [ ] Find a way to move README files into the demo page with MDX format so that we once the playground is moved to demo page, we can call demo page done, all the things left is to finanlize the README files.

 ```html
 <auto-img src="..." width="200" height="200" />